 - Exhibition history

 2011 22 Jan-7 Apr, London, Royal Academy, Modern British Sculpture

 2011-2015 May- 20 March, Liverpool, World Museum, National Museums, Atrium

 2015 - 2017 31 Mar-23 Aug, Manchester, Manchester Museum, 'Making monuments on Rapa Nui' LT Loan

 2018 18 Sept-9 Dec, London, Royal Academy of Arts, Oceania

 - Acquisition notes

-- Removed from original location during the HMS Topaze expedition to Rapa Nui (captained by Powell) in 1868 and presented to Queen Victoria by the Lords of the Admiralty.
-She then gifted it to the British Museum in 1869.
+- Removed from original location during the HMS Topaze expedition to Rapa Nui (captained by Powell) in 1868 and gifted to the British Museum in 1869 by the Lords of the Admiralty.

 - Africa, Oceania and the Americas